Skip to main content

 WordPress Integration

 The Perfbase WordPress plugin provides automatic performance monitoring for WordPress sites, including WooCommerce.
-Requires PHP 7.4+ and WordPress 5.0+.
+Requires WordPress 5.3+ and PHP 7.4 through 8.4.

 Installation